Tuttotorna/lon-mirror/README.md

 Any decision logic remains **external**.

-This repository is the public executable implementation of the **MB-X.01** research line.
+This repository is the public, executable implementation of the **MB-X.01** research line.

+---

+## Architecture at a Glance

+OMNIA is a **deterministic structural sensor**.

+Input signals are observed through multiple **independent lenses**.
+Each lens produces numeric measurements.
+Measurements are fused into a single Ω-score and an optional confidence envelope.

+OMNIA never interprets meaning.
+It measures **resistance to deformation**.

+---

+## Dependency Pipeline (End-to-End)

+Input ↓ Ω-TOTAL Orchestrator ↓ Independent Structural Lenses ↓ Signal Fusion ↓ ICE Envelope (optional) ↓ Machine-Readable Report (JSON / CSV)

+All entry points resolve to the same core engine and lenses.
+The pipeline is deterministic and reproducible.

 ---